Kihumba/private-/Phase-A/Curriculum/Outcome-4/KBBs.md

 # Data Structures - KBBs
-**Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with the data structures module.
+**Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with data structures.
 They should have been engaged with by the end of Homestudy.

 ----------